-The abstract will need to be re-written to also include results and conclusions prior to submission of the special project.
+The abstract will need to be re-written to also include results and conclusions prior to submission of the special project at the end of 4th year.

 Statement of the problem

 The statement of the problem identifies the variables under investigation and states the research question in clear, specific terms.
 This section should also outline why it is important to carry out the proposed research and the research hypothesis.